-- At First Creek Lake and Sloan's Crossing Pond, it is prohibited to use any live bait other than worms.
+- At First Creek Lake, it is prohibited to use any live bait other than worms.
 On the rivers, you can use minnows or worms.
-Using bait seines in the park is strictly regulated, so please check with rangers for specific rules. - · Collecting frogs, turtles, mussels, etc., or digging for bait is strictly prohibited. - No fishing license is required in the park.
+Using bait seines in the park is strictly regulated, so please check with rangers for specific rules. - Collecting frogs, turtles, mussels, etc., or digging for bait is strictly prohibited. - No fishing license is required in the park.
 Kentucky fishing regulations apply.
 Inquire at the visitor center.
-Fish by hand line, rod and reel, or trot and throw line.
+Fish by handline, rod and reel, or trot and throw line.
 All other methods are prohibited.